About The Parent Peace: Our Story

 About Shelley Hurguy

 I’m Shelley Hurguy, and my journey has been shaped by both professional expertise and personal experience.
-As a Registered Nurse and Certified Registered Nurse Anesthetist (CRNA), I’ve spent my career caring for others, including in my current role at a fertility clinic in Thousand Oaks, CA. I’m also a Certified Holistic Health Coach and Certified Clinical Nutritionist, passionate about supporting whole-body wellness.
+As a Registered Nurse and Certified Registered Nurse Anesthetist (CRNA), I’ve spent my career caring for others, including in my current role providing anesthesia care for patients receiving in vitro fertilization.
+I’m also a Certified Holistic Health Coach a Clinical Nutritionist, passionate about supporting whole-body wellness.

-As a mom to a neurodivergent son who has faced lifelong mental health challenges, I intimately understand the exhaustion, overwhelm, and emotional toll that comes with caring for a child with serious behavioral challenges.
-To help other moms on similar paths, I created The Parent Peace, a space for mothers of neurodivergent children to find solace, connection, and renewal.
-Our retreats are designed to provide peer-led support, parenting guidance with actionable resources and self-care practices that empower mothers to explore their piece of the puzzle and in doing so, discover peace.
+As the mother of a neurodivergent son with lifelong mental health and behavioral challenges, I intimately understand the exhaustion, overwhelm, and emotional toll that can come with parenting a child with complex needs.
+To support other mothers walking similar paths, I created The Parent Peace—a space for mothers of neurodivergent children to find connection, understanding, and renewal.